Letter 22551

 "Anodized" means electrochemically treated to form a thick and stable oxidation layer.
 The two terms are neither mutually exclusive nor mutually inclusive.

-Maybe I can ease your mind by reminding you that "The News" is big business.
-So, if anyone finds even the smallest indication that something as common as aluminum cookware might increase the risk of Alzheimer's, then "Toxic Timebomb in Your Kitchen!" will be on the 7 o'clock news around the world.
-As you've found, when that study is discredited, you won't hear a peep because "Cookware is safe after all" is not the kind of compelling news that will get you to stay up and tune in.
+Maybe I can "ease your mind" by reminding you that you'll never find balance from the news.
+"The News" is very big business.
+If anyone finds even the smallest indication that something as common as aluminum cookware might increase the risk of Alzheimer's, then "TOXIC TIMEBOMB IN YOUR KITCHEN?!" will be on the TV news around the world to try to draw viewership.
+But as you have found, if that study gets discredited, you'll hear barely a peep of balance from the TV news because "Cookware is safe after all, ho hum" won't tempt anyone to stay up and tune in.

-The politicians you elect are in the same position: It is in their interest to constantly conjure up hobgoblins (please google: 'mencken hobgoblins').
+The politicians we elect are in that same position: It is always in their interest to constantly conjure up stuff they will "protect you from" (please google: "H. L. Mencken hobgoblins", where Mencken explains this fact).

-Personally, I'm not worried about it, and I'm confident that if you do a library search through Science News [link is to product info at Amazon], Scientific American [link is to product info at Amazon], Journal of the American Medical Association [link is to product info at Amazon], etc. that you'll find enough info to assure yourself and your mother.
-But if you choose the internet instead, you'll find enough undocumented scare literature to read to waste the rest of your life on.
+Personally, I'm not worried about it, and I'm reasonably confident that if you do a library search through Science News, Scientific American, The Journal of the American Medical Association, etc. that you'll find enough info to assure yourself and your mother.
+But if you choose the internet or TV instead, you'll find mostly scare stuff.

 Ted Mooney, P.E.